sebastiaanvisser/clay/CONTRIBUTING.md

 As long as the last three versions work, you can delete older GHC versions from `.travis.yml` in your pull request, and deprecation of that version will be considered.

+If you fix an important bug or contribute a new feature, consider adding a line to `CHANGELOG` describing what you have changed.